pekkanikander/pekkanikander.github.com/cv.md

 articles, and is the inventor or a co-inventor in some 20 priority patents.

-Pekka has first-hand experience on six startup companies: Nixu, Senseg, Ell-i, Solu, PulseOn, and Ll co-op.
+Pekka has first-hand experience on seven startup companies: Nixu, Senseg, Ell-i, Solu, PulseOn, Ll co-op, and ValueCraft.
 Additionally, during his Ericsson times he ran two startup ideas for a few months each, before finding out that the markets were not ready for the ideas.

 ## Experience

 <dl>
+  <dt>Professor of Practise, Aalto University, Jun 2017 - present</dt>
+  <dd>Professor of Industrial Internet, focus on IoT and blockchains</dd>
+  <dt>Founding member, ValueCraft, Jun 2017 - present</dt>
+  <dd>Facilitating blockchain-based community currencies</dd>
-  <dt>Co-counder and CTO, Luottamuksen Loyly co-op, Oct 2016 - present</dt>
+  <dt>Co-counder and CTO, Luottamuksen Loyly (Ll) co-op, Oct 2016 - present</dt>
+  <dd>Applying DLT technology to FinTech</dd>

   <dt>Chief Software Architect, PulseOn, Jan 2016 - Sep 2016</dt>
-  <dd>Creation of a software architecture and processes almost from
+  <dd>Recreation of the software architecture and processes.</dd>
-  the ground up.</dd>

   <dt>Founder and CTO, Solu Machines, Oct 2014 - Dec 2015</dt>
   <dd>Solving a few "impossible" challenges.</dd>